Raleigh Kitchen Refresh: A Surface-Level Transformation

 Cabinets, countertops, backsplash, lighting, hardware

-Finish-level (no layout or structural changes)
+Finish-level — surface and fixture updates only (no layout or structural changes)

 Service area